Learning from geometry-aware near misses to real-time COR: A corridor-wide grouped random parameters GEV framework: Near-miss detection framework

 To compute the position of each corner in the global coordinate frame at time \( t \), the body-fixed corner coordinates are first rotated by the vehicle’s heading angle \( \theta_i(t) \), and then translated by the vehicle’s center position \( (x_i(t), y_i(t)) \).
 This transformation is written as:

 where $R(\theta_i(t))$ is the 2D rotation matrix defined as:

 This transformation rotates the local corner coordinates by the heading angle and translates them into the global frame.
 Repeating it for all corners at each timestep produces the vehicle’s time-varying geometric footprint, which serves as input for near-miss detection.
-These footprints enable precise evaluation of proximity-based events, both V-V and V-I, ensuring accurate 2D-TTC estimation while reducing false positives from geometric simplifications.
+This footprint construction is applied at every RK4 step, yielding a time-varying oriented bounding box suitable for both V–V and V–I proximity evaluation.